dantenetwork/flow-sdk/README.md

 ## [Swap Demo](./exampleApp/swap)

-The details of the swap demo could be found in the [related repo](https://github.com/dantenetwork/cadence-contracts/blob/SQoS/omniverseSwap/README.md), and This is not repeated here.
+The details of the swap demo could be found in the [related repo](https://github.com/dantenetwork/cadence-contracts/blob/SQoS/omniverseSwap/README.md), and this is not repeated here.